 - Casual clothes and shoes for at camp

 - Bug repellent / head net (especially for July & early August)

 - small flashlight

-The fresh run of Atlantic salmon begins around mid-August and continues until the end of September.
+The fresh run of Atlantic salmon begins around August 10th and continues until the end of September.
 The occasional black salmon, landlocked Arctic char and northern pike, and an abundance of brook trout and lake trout are present all season.

 - 9-10 foot fly rod (8 or 9 weight)

 - A breakdown 4-piece rod is best for travel

 - 200-250 yards of 30 lb. test backing

 - Leaders for salmon: #8-15

 - Leaders for char and brook trout: #4-8